 So whatever sub category of exploring you fall into – adventure awaits!

 Kaitlin is a former ballerina who now travels around the country in an 18-foot converted school bus.
 Her and her tall one husband have welcomed 34 sweet children into their home the past eleven years.
 Although they would be a forever home for all of them they were able to adopt their daughter buckets and are legal guardians of their son monkey.
-Kaitlin is now training to tackle the pct solo with her family cheering her on as trail angels.
 Follow their crazy adventures on Instagram @runawaymusbus